 Note: Kings Canyon is basically made with Sandrock, you can not tell how stable it is just from looking at it!
 So, it is best to avoid stepping around the edges and always be 3 meters away.

 After the first portion of the steep hill, the rest of the walk is pretty flat but gets more vivid with red cliffs!
 The surrounding areas reminded me of the Grand Canyon in the USA!

 Garden of Eden

-Next thing we did was to hiked up and down through the Canyon to get to a hidden gem called “Garden of Eden”.
+The next thing we did was to hike up and down through the Canyon to get to a hidden gem called “Garden of Eden”.
 It made total sense to sit there in speechless view and eat an apple!
-Garden of Eden was beautiful even with dark water hole and cliffs on all sides.
+Garden of Eden was beautiful even with dark water holes and cliffs on all sides.

 Camel rides in Uluru